simwrapper/simwrapper/src/plugins/aggregate-od/README.md

 _("Spider Diagrams")_

 This viz shows aggregated flows between areas defined by a shapefile.
 The default view shows everything all at once for every centroid-to-centroid pair.
-This can be overwhelming, so you can also click on an individual centroid to see just the flows to and from that zone.
+This can be overwhelming, so you can also click on an individual centroid to see just the flows to and from that selected zone.

 ## Usage